 2. How do I get a work card in Las Vegas?

-Prospective employers provide prospective employees a work card application.
-Workers can usually get the application from the employer’s Human Resources department.
+Prospective employers provide you a work card application.
+You can usually get the application from your employer’s Human Resources department.

-Workers should then complete the application form and have their employer sign it.
+You should then complete the application form and have your employer sign it.
 (Here is a sample work card application.)
+Note that your employer must submit a location change form to the LVMPD within five days of you starting work.

 400 S. Martin Luther King Blvd., Bldg.
 C